Overview

 Experience Level Matters

-There is a big difference between someone new to yoga and someone who has regular practice.
+There is a big difference between someone new to yoga and someone with regular practice.
 Someone with a lot of experience in yoga can do more advanced poses for more extended periods with less fatigue.
 With regular practice, you learn the correct way to perform poses and how to regulate your breathing.

 For someone new to yoga, it takes time to learn how to correctly position your body in poses or movements to get the most out of a pose and keep yourself safe from injury.
-A yoga class is a fantastic resource for beginners to learn yoga and get some instruction and feedback on poses from an experienced teacher.
+A yoga class is a fantastic resource for beginners to learn yoga and get instruction and feedback on poses from an experienced teacher.
 There are also many prenatal yoga classes specifically geared toward pregnant mothers.

 Modifying Your Yoga Practice for Pregnancy